EricYu97/MineNetCD/README.md

 ## Updates
 ``Nov.
+12, 2024`` We have also released the full version of MineNetCD dataset to HZDR RODARE database, you can find more information [here](https://rodare.hzdr.de/record/3251)
+``Nov.
 12, 2024`` The codes of UCD has been released in the UCD repo [here](https://github.com/AI4RS/UCD) 🤗 ``Nov.
 9, 2024`` Our paper has been accepted on IEEE TGRS, and the code is released.
 ## Abstract